 Each priority area includes the following:

 A community where all can thrive includes a government that effectively and efficiently manages resources to deliver results.
-To anticipate the needs of the evolving community, the county needs well-functioning facilities, technology and infrastructure, a workforce ready to meet future demands and services that exceed customer and stakeholder expectations.
-The county government needs a culture that encourages innovation and collaboration with public and private partners.
+To anticipate the current and future needs of our evolving community, the county needs well-functioning facilities, technology and infrastructure, a workforce ready to meet demands and deliver services that exceed customer and stakeholder expectations.
+The COVID-19 pandemic has emphasized the need for the county to show resilience, empathy and immediate responsiveness to exceptional and unprecedented challenges.
+It has also highlighted the increased importance of technology in the areas of service delivery, community engagement, an agile workforce, and ongoing communication, and the challenges faced by people who cannot easily access or navigate services online.
+The county government needs a culture that encourages innovation and collaboration with public and private partners, as well as an ability to remain flexible to meet future challenges and demands.
 Leadership and staff must effectively communicate, continuously engage and build trust with everyone in the community.

 1. How do we keep the county on a sustainable fiscal path necessary to meet the needs of a population with increasingly diverse demographic and socio-economic characteristics?

-2. How do we transform government culture, policies and business practices to align with community goals and priorities and support changing demands?
+2. How do we transform government culture, policies, and business practices to align with community goals and priorities and pivot to respond to constantly shifting circumstances and changing demands?

 3. How do we attract, retain and develop a highly skilled, talented and diverse county government workforce that advances a culture of engagement and excellence?